A SmartBear plugin for running TestComplete tests from Jenkins.

 - Important: Select the Run interactive user session check box, if needed (see below), and specify additional parameters for the run.

-- Run the build as you would normally do this.
+- Run the build as you normally would.

 To create an interactive user session: